-No, not even if you did this as a direct result of coronavirus disruption, or in a bid to avoid having to lay-off staff.
+This remains true even if you took these actions as a direct result of coronavirus disruption, or in a bid to avoid having to lay-off staff.

-You can furlough and claim for any number of staff – from just one, all the way through to all of them – and they don’t have to have been furloughed before.
+You can furlough any number of staff – from one, to all of them – and they don’t have to have been furloughed before.

 If you face cash flow issues running your payroll, it’s also worth considering the other coronavirus schemes.

-However, many businesses may not be able to afford this and you will probably need to manually reduce furloughed staff salaries to 80% of their reference salary up to the maximum of £2,500 per month.
+You will probably need to manually reduce furloughed staff salaries to 80% of their usual salary up to the maximum grant claim each month.
 HMRC will not do this for you.

 If you pay employees more than the 80% outlined by the scheme (for example, you opt to continue paying 100% of salaries), this should be a separate payment line within your payroll for identification purposes.

-If you do not pay the full amount of the grant (less the employer’s National Insurance contribution and pension contribution elements) to your employees, then you will need to repay 100% of it back to HMRC.
+If you don’t pay the full amount of the grant to your employees (less the employer’s National Insurance contribution and pension contribution elements), you’ll need to repay 100% of it back to HMRC.

 There are two sides to this question, relating to the employer and the employee.

-Employer: Money you claim under the scheme must be included as income in your calculation for Income Tax and Corporation Tax, in accordance with normal principles.
+Employer: Money you claim under the scheme must be included as income in your calculation for Income Tax or Corporation Tax, in accordance with normal principles.